 It is important to form an ongoing relationship with a primary care healthcare provider and maintain routine visits appropriate to your condition and overall health.
 You can choose a physician or an advanced care provider to provide your ongoing healthcare.

-- Routine care: regular physicals, prescription refills, immunizations
+- Routine Care: Provide routine physicals, prescription refills, immunizations

-- Common illnesses: colds, flu, ear pain, sore throat, asthma, headaches, fever, rashes, and behavior and school concerns
+- Common Illnesses: Address colds, flu, ear pain, sore throat, asthma, headaches, fever, rashes, and behavior and school concerns

-- Chronic and complex conditions: diabetes, high blood pressure, thyroid, high cholesterol
+- Chronic Conditions: Help you navigate chronic conditions like diabetes, high blood pressure, thyroid, high cholesterol

-- Minor injuries: sprains, back pain, cuts and burns, broken bones or eye injuries
+- Minor injuries: Assess sprains, back pain, cuts and burns, broken bones or eye injuries

 Types of PCPs